-Prohibited Staff/Faculty Conduct Under Policy 6.4
+Prohibited Employee Conduct Under Policy 6.4

-Where the accused is a staff or faculty member, the applicable procedures and specific prohibited conduct are set out in detail in the "Procedures for Resolution of Reports Against Staff Under Cornell University Policy 6.4" and the "Procedures for Resolution of Reports Against Faculty Under Cornell University Policy 6.4," available at titleix.cornell.edu, which prohibit staff and faculty from engaging in: Prohibited Discrimination, Protected-Status Harassment (including Sexual Harassment), Sexual Violence, and Retaliation.
+Where the accused is an employee (staff or faculty member), the applicable procedures and specific prohibited conduct are set out in detail in the "Procedures for Resolution of Reports Against Employees Under Cornell University Policy 6.4 (Title IX Prohibited Conduct)" and the "Procedures for Resolution of Reports Against Employees Under Cornell University Policy 6.4 (Non-Title IX Prohibited Conduct)," available at titleix.cornell.edu, which prohibit employees from engaging in: Prohibited Discrimination, Protected-Status Harassment (including Sexual Harassment and Sex/Gender-based Harassment), Sexual Violence and Misconduct, and Retaliation.

 Sexual Violence is a broad term that refers to physical acts perpetrated without affirmative consent or when a person is incapable of giving affirmative consent (see definition above).
 This includes rape, sexual assault, sexual battery, sexual abuse, and sexual coercion.
+Sexual Misconduct is a broad term in Policy 6.4 (Interim) for unwelcome behavior of a sexual nature and is used in the procedures addressing non-Title IX prohibited conduct to include dating and domestic violence, sexual assault, stalking, and sexual exploitation.